biobakery/metawibele/README.md

 #### Input files of preprocessing workflow
 * QC'ed shotgun sequencing metagenome file (fastq, fastq.gz, fasta, or fasta.gz format)
 * See the section on parallelization options to optimize the workflow run based on your computing resources.
 * The workflow runs with the default settings for all main tool subtasks.
-If you need to customize your workflow settings for the preprocessing workflow to determine the optimum setting, you can change the parameter settings.
+If you need to customize your workflow settings for the preprocessing workflow to modify the default settings, you can change the parameter settings.
 	* For example, `--extension-paired "$R1_suffix,$R2_suffix"`, `--extension "$fastq_suffix"` (what are the following part after `$SAMPLE` in the input file names) will modify the default settings when running the assembly task.

 #### Demo run of preprocessing workflow